Mulayam Singh Yadav: Personal life and death

 Yadav was married twice.
 His first wife, Malti Devi, was in a vegetative state from 1974 until her death in May 2003 following complications while giving birth to their only child, Akhilesh Yadav.
 Akhilesh was Chief Minister of Uttar Pradesh from 2012 to 2017.

 Mulayam had a relationship with Sadhana Gupta while still married to Malti Devi in the 1990s.
 Gupta was not well known until February 2007, when the relationship was admitted in India's Supreme Court.
 Sadhana Gupta had a son named Prateek Yadav (born 1988), from her first marriage to Chandra Prakash Gupta.
 Sadhana Gupta died in July 2022 after a brief illness.

 Family tree

 Mulayam Singh Yadav had four brothers and a sister, Kamla Devi.
 Ram Gopal Yadav and his sister Geeta Devi are his cousins.
 The family tree of Yadav family is as follows:

 Death

 In September 2022, Yadav was admitted to hospital and put on a ventilator after his condition deteriorated.
-He had been hospitalized for a month.
-Yadav died on 10 October 2022 at age 82 in a hospital in Gurgaon.
+He had been hospitalised for a month.
+Yadav died on 10 October 2022 at age 82 in a Medanta hospital in Gurgaon.
 His last rites were performed with full state honours at his hometown Saifai.